Home

 (1830- ? )

-John Miner was born in 1830 in Mauch Chunk, Northampton County (later renamed Carbon County), PA, the son of Frederick and Elizabeth Miner III
+John Miner was born in 1830 in Mauch Chunk, Northampton County (later subdivided and renamed Carbon County), PA, the son of Frederick and Elizabeth Miner III

 The family home was on West Broadway.
 The federal census enumeration of 1850 shows the family living in Mauch Chunk, Carbon County, PA, next door to John's parents and brother Levi.
 John's occupation that year was listed as "moulder."
 Making her home under their roof was 15-year-old Martha Reeser, relationship unknown.

-Sarah Jane passed away on Jan.
-28, 1879, at the age of 49, and is buried by herself at the Mauch Chunk Cemetery (Section 142).
+Sadly, Sarah Jane died at home on Jan.
+28, 1879, at the age of 49.
+She was buried by herself at the Mauch Chunk Cemetery (Section 142).
 An obituary in the Carbon Advocate noted that she died "after long and patient suffering, of consumption."
+The Mauch Chunk Democrat added that she had "passed away peacefully."
 Her funeral service was led by Rev. B.T.
 Vincent.
+Today, no stone is known to mark her final resting place.

 John nearly joined her in death later that year, in mid-July 1879, when he escaped an explosion at General Oliver's powder mill at Laurel Run near Mauch Chunk.
 John was among six men standing in the press room at the works, the others being James Burns, William Kidney, John McKeal, Fred Steele and William Whitebread.
 Reported the Carbon Advocate: